 · Cars.
 I like remembering when those coolest-cars-of-all were new and even my own Camaro—an '86 not a '68.
 But mostly I like my SUV that’s easy to get in and out of, the GPS that finds me every time I get lost, and the fact that my seven-year-old car with its 135,000 miles is still on its second set of tires and its second set of brakes.

 So, yeah, right the second time.
 There really are parts of aging—of being aged—that are crummy.
 And lots more parts that are just the coolest thing.

 Have a good week.
-I hope you see bright colors and find kindness in the layers.
 Stay safe.
+Make memories.
 Be nice to somebody.